barbarer/py4e-int/_sources/files/openingFiles.rst

 .. fillintheblank:: file-open-fitb-object
     :practice: T

-    A file _______ is a file object that is used to read or modify a file, not the actual data in a file.
+    A file |blank| is an object that is used to read or modify a file, not the actual data in a file.

     - :[Hh]andle: A file handle is used to read the data of a file.
       :.*: Try again.

-If the file does not exist, ``open`` will fail with a traceback and you will not get a handle to access the contents of the file:
+If the file does not exist, ``open`` will fail with a traceback and you will not get a file handle object.

 .. code-block:: python